bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 <hr />

 <p>Despite the remarkable success of deep learning methods in recent years, many
-problems—including few-shot learning and complex reasoning—remain a challenge.
+problems---including few-shot learning and complex reasoning---remain a challenge.
 But these are exactly the sorts of problems where more structured classical techniques like semantic parsing and program induction really shine.
 Neural module networks give us the best of both worlds: the flexibility and data